How to revive your garden

 Shrubs and trees are overgrown and crowded together.
 I now find myself in same position as so many clients – desperate to do something, but with no idea what!

 The potential is limitless, the ideas free flowing… but what to do here?
-There are some very simple stages, so I must be sure to follow them myself.
+There are some very simple stages I’d recommend if you want to revive your garden, so I must be sure to follow them myself.

 Make a list of everything you have in the garden (over the period of a year to see what emerges).
 Then make a separate list of everything you like in gardens.
 What colours, moods or atmospheres?